-ANVAM’s role is to support current and former service members through arts programs.
-ANVAM’s programs also extend to families as an essential element of the service community.
+ANVAM’s role is to support the wellbeing of current and former service members through the arts.
+ANVAM’s support includes families as an essential element of the service community.
 ANVAM was established in 2013 (incorporating in April 2015) in response to a perceived need for community-based arts programs.
 This need was identified by our arts facilitators, while working with veterans in the clinical hospital environment.

 Veterans have used the arts as a means of improving or maintaining their health and wellbeing since the creation of Australia’s military services.
 The Australian Defence Force has a rich history in the arts right through times of war and peace.

-We are currently working to secure from the Federal Government the unused Defence property and former Repatriation Commission Outpatient Clinic at 310 St Kilda Rd, in the heart of the Melbourne arts precinct and opposite the Shrine of Remembrance.
-This building, once operational, will provide an exhibition space for veterans artworks as well as studio spaces where veterans will be facilitated by our team as they explore their lived experiences of service and beyond.
+We are currently working to secure from the Federal Government the unused Defence property and former Repatriation Commission Outpatient Clinic at 310 St Kilda Rd.
+This property is in the heart of the Melbourne arts precinct and opposite the Shrine of Remembrance.
+When operational again the building will include exhibition and studio spaces where veterans will be supported by the ANVAM team as they explore their lived experiences of service and beyond.